Randy Bullock: Detroit Lions

 On March 22, 2021, Bullock signed a one-year contract with the Detroit Lions.
 He was released on August 31, 2021.

 Tennessee Titans

-On September 11, 2021, Bullock signed with the Tennessee Titans' practice squad.
+On September 11, 2021, Bullock signed with the practice squad of the Tennessee Titans.
 On September 14, he was promoted to the active roster following the release of Michael Badgley.
-On September 19, in his first game with the Titans, Bullock made four field goals, including a 36-yard kick in overtime to win the game against the Seattle Seahawks 33-30.
+On September 19, in his first game with the Titans, Bullock made four field goals, including a 36-yard kick in overtime to win the game against the Seattle Seahawks 33–30.
 During the Week 8 game against the Indianapolis Colts, Bullock received his second career Special Teams Player of the Week award, after making two game-changing field goals.

 On March 19, 2022, Bullock re-signed with the Titans.
-In Week 7, Bullock made four out of four field goals and an extra point for a total of 13 points in a 19-10 win over the Indianapolis Colts, earning AFC Special Teams Player of the Week.
+In Week 7, Bullock made four out of four field goals and an extra point for a total of 13 points in a 19–10 win over the Indianapolis Colts, earning AFC Special Teams Player of the Week.
 The Titans released him on February 22, 2023.

+New York Giants (second stint)

+On November 2, 2023, Bullock was signed to the Giants practice squad after starting kicker Graham Gano was placed on injured reserve.
+He was signed to the active roster on November 24.
+He suffered a hamstring injury in Week 15 and was placed on injured reserve on December 21.
+Bullock became an unrestricted free agent at the end of the league year on March 13, 2024.

+Retirement

+Bullock officially retired from the NFL in August 2025.

+Personal life

+Bullock married his wife Hailey Bullock on March 8, 2020.
+They have one child, Briar, born in 2022.